You may be wondering if Disney World is open during Thanksgiving Day?

 This Fort Wilderness restaurant is quintessential Americana cuisine with simple, down-home dishes that make you feel like a kid having dinner at your grandmother’s house.

-With an all-you-can-eat buffet featuring smoked pork ribs, hand-carved roasted meats, peel-and-eat shrimp, and strawberry short cake, you can’t help but to leave satisfied and with a smile on your face.
+With a large family meals that features smoked pork ribs, hand-carved roasted meats, peel-and-eat shrimp, and strawberry short cake, you can’t help but to leave satisfied and with a smile on your face.

 Enjoy frontier-inspired dishes that would make any Cowboy happy.
-Here you’ll get to partake in bottomless platters of spectacular American food for dinner such as:
+Here you’ll get to partake in bottomless platters of spectacular American food for dinner!

 The best thing about dining at Whispering Canyon Café is that you’ll get to be a part of the best decorated resort on property, Disney’s Wilderness Lodge!